The Missouri & Kansas Pioneer Trails Auto Tours

 2) Kansas City, MO – Visitors can see the wagon ruts and swales made by the big wagons at the 85th and Manchester swales and the Three Trails Corridor of the Santa Fe, Oregon and California Trails at Schumacher Park, Santa Fe Trail Park, and the Hart Grove Campground.
 Kansas City’s Westport District was a primary trailhead for the Santa Fe, Oregon and California Trails.

 3) St. Joseph – The legendary Pony Express started in St. Joseph.
-The Pony Express National Museum chronicles this exciting history with exhibits, film and artifacts.
+The Pony Express National Museum chronicles this exciting history with exhibits, videos and artifacts.
 A dynamic, 60-foot diorama portrays the entire route from St. Joseph to Sacramento, California.
 St. Joseph’s role in the opening and settlement of the West comes alive in the unique Patee House Museum.
 Once the headquarters for the Pony Express, the historic hotel building today features an authentic 1860’s train, depot, a vintage carousel, and a re-created 1860’s street scene with a sheriff’s office, jail, general store, blacksmith shop, clothing store and more.
 The last home of legendary outlaw Jesse James is next door, and you can see the hole in the wall from the bullet that killed Jesse.

-There are even more attractions and museums to fascinate visitors, including the Albrecht Kemper Museum of Art, Robidoux Row Museum, the St. Joseph Museum which also includes the Glore Psychiatric Museum and Black Archives, Fort Smith Park, Wyeth Tootle Mansion, Remington Nature Center, Mt.
+There are even more attractions and museums to fascinate visitors, including the Albrecht Kemper Museum of Art, Robidoux Row Museum, the St. Joseph Museum which also includes the Glore Psychiatric Museum and Black Archives, Fort Smith Park, Pony Bar/Goetz Museum, Wyeth Tootle Mansion, Remington Nature Center, Mt.
 Mora Cemetery and the St. Joseph Parkway.

 Go to: StJoMo.com.